vchahun/gv-crawl/README.md

-# Parallel text extraction from GlobalVoices
+# Parallel text extraction from Global Voices

-[GlobalVoices](http://globalvoicesonline.org) is a community of bloggers and citizen journalists writing and translating news articles in several languages.
+[Global Voices](http://globalvoicesonline.org) is a community of bloggers and citizen journalists writing and translating news articles in several languages.
 We crawl articles from this website to create parallel corpora for low-resource languages.

 ## Requirements